 In some applications, however, some richer expressiveness is required.
-One such application, discussed in Section 3.3, concerns expressing an operator, combining common knowledge and strategic concerns, from an extended alternating temporal epistemic logic of Jamroga and van der Hoek [38].
+One such application, discussed in Section 3.3, concerns expressing an operator and combining common knowledge and strategic concerns from an extended alternating temporal epistemic logic of Jamroga and van der Hoek [38].
 We address this by adding to the logic constructs that can be used to express quantification over strategies.
-This leads to a logic which, like strategy logic [13, 42], supports explicit naming and quantification over strategies.
-Technically, we achieve this in a slightly more general way: we first generalize temporal epistemic logic to include operators $\exists x$ for quantification over global states x, as well as statements $e_i(x)$ which say that component i in the current global state is the same as component i in the global state denoted by x.
+This leads to a logic that, like strategy logic [13, 42], supports explicit naming and quantification over strategies.
+Technically, we achieve this in a slightly more general way: We first generalize temporal epistemic logic to include operators $\exists x$ for quantification over global states x, as well as statements $e_i(x)$ that say that component i in the current global state is the same as component i in the global state denoted by x.
 Even before the introduction of strategic concerns, this gives a novel extension of temporal epistemic logic in the flavour of hybrid logic [4].
-(As we show in Section 2 this extension enables the expression of security notions such as nondeducibility [53] that cannot be naturally expressed in standard temporal epistemic logics.)
-We then apply this generalization to a system that includes strategies encoded in the global states and references these using the "strategic" indices $\sigma(i)$.
-The resulting logic can express that agent i knows what strategy agent j is using, by means of the formula in which the first occurrence of $\mathbf{e}{\sigma(j)}(x)$ binds x to a global state in which the strategy of agent j is the same as at the current state, and the remainder of the formula states that every global state considered possible by agent i has the same strategy for agent j.
+(As we show in Section 2, this extension enables the expression of security notions such as nondeducibility [53] that cannot be naturally expressed in standard temporal epistemic logics.)
+We then apply this generalization to a system that includes strategies encoded in the global states and references these using the "strategic" indices $\sigma(i)$ .
+The resulting logic can express that agent i knows what strategy agent j is using, by means of the formula in which the first occurrence of $e{\sigma(j)}(x)$ binds x to a global state in which the strategy of agent j is the same as at the current state, and the remainder of the formula states that every global state considered possible by agent i has the same strategy for agent j.
 (This cannot be expressed in most alternating temporal epistemic logics, e.g., ATEL [29], since their semantics fails to encode the strategy being run by an agent in the locus of evaluation of formulas.)
-The framework is able to express the above-mentioned operator from [38], as well as notions of information flow security that quantify over agent strategies, such as nondeducibility on strategies [57], which we discuss in Section 3.1.
-The main theoretical contribution of the paper is a set of results on the complexity of model checking the resulting logic, and its fragments.
-We consider several dimensions: does the logic have quantifiers, and what is the temporal basis for the logic: branching-time (CTL) or linear time (LTL).
-The richest logics in our spectrum turn out to have EXSPACE-complete model checking problems.
-However, we identify a number of special cases where model checking is in PSPACE, i.e., no more than the complexity of model checking the temporal logic LTL.
-One is the fragment where we allow the constructs $\exists x$ and $\mathbf{e}i(x)$, but restrict the temporal operators to be those of the branching-time logic CTL.
-Another is the fragment in which we do not allow $\exists x$ and $\mathbf{e}i(x)$, but allow strategic indices $\sigma(i)$ in knowledge operators and take the temporal operators from the richer branching-time logic CTL, which extends the linear time logic LTL.
+The framework is able to express the above-mentioned operator from Reference [38], as well as notions of information flow security that quantify over agent strategies, such as nondeducibility on strategies [57], which we discuss in Section 3.1.

-$\exists x (\mathbf{e}{\sigma(j)}(x) \land K_i \mathbf{e}{\sigma(j)}(x))$
+$$\exists x (e{\sigma(i)}(x) \land K_i e{\sigma(i)}(x)),$$